 - Validate that your encryption service is set up.
 Go to your encryption service URL and verify that you see the Dashlane branded test page.

 Step 2: Verify your company domain with your DNS Provider

 - Select the Dashlane D icon in your browser’s toolbar and enter your admin Master Password if prompted.
-In the extension window, select More and then Open the Admin Console.
+In the extension pop-up, select More and then Open the Admin Console.